redavids/IBTCDA/README.md

 # IBTCDA
 Image-based topological and combinatorial data analysis (IBTCA)

-This github is desigend to be used in combination with the open-sour software available at https://github.com/AppliedMathematicsANU/diamorse.
-Their documentation is provided below:
+This github is designed to be used in combination with the open-source software available at https://github.com/AppliedMathematicsANU/diamorse.
+Their documentation is provided below.

+Installation instructions:

+You will need git installed on your computer for both repositories.
+Got to https://github.com/ for extensive documentation, tutorials, and basic commands for git.

+Clone the repository https://github.com/redavids/IBTCDA.git using the command git clone or download as a zip.
+Then cd into IBTCDA to use the functionality.
+Filepaths will have to be customized on your machine to use both repositories.

+Other dependencies:

+Python Version 2.7 or higher

+Java Version WHICH VERSION OF JAVA ARE YOU GUYS USING

+Mathematica version 9 or higher to exploit the notebook PredictionModeling.nb

+Reference for IBTCDA:

+Image-based data analysis via discrete Morse theory and persistent homology.
+NEED TO ADD ARXIV IDENTIFIER

+NEED TO COPY AND PASTE CODE USAGE INSTRUCTIONS FROM PAPER

+NEED TO PROVIDE MORE OF AN EXPLANATION OF MATHEMATICA NOTEBOOK

-References
+References and Installation for diamorse:

 Delgado-Friedrichs, O., Robins, V., & Sheppard, A. (2015).
 Skeletonization and partitioning of digital images using discrete Morse theory.
 Pattern Analysis and Machine Intelligence, IEEE Transactions on, 37(3), 654-666.